eduvpn/documentation/ACL.md

 ```

 This requires everyone to have the permission `employees`.
 If you specify more
-than one "permission", the user needs to be member of only one.
-The permissions
+than one "permission", the user needs to have only one of the listed
-are thus "OR".
+permissions.
+The permissions are thus "OR".

 If you specify `[]`, nobody will get access.
 If you leave this option away,
 everyone (who can authenticate) gets access (the default).